 How Often Do Chickens Lay Eggs In The Wild?

-Just like domestic breeds, wild chickens lay eggs every 24-26 hours – but this depends on the season, her health, and her diet.
+Just like domestic breeds, wild chickens lay eggs every 24-26 hours – but this depends on the season, their health, and their diet.

 How Often Do Chickens Have To Mate To Lay Eggs?